rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 1. Identify all statements that need refactoring
 2. Prepare code templates and config files for AZPM utility
-3. Generate mirror and proxy objects
+3. Generate mirror and proxy objects with AZPM CLI
-4. Change object names throughout the entire codebase
+4. Change object names throughout the entire codebase, manually or with AZMP CLI
 5. Export to Azure

 #### A note on testing

 Testing SQL code after making manual changes would be very expensive.
-We had nothing in terms of a test harness or even understanding what the code does.
+In our project, we had nothing in terms of a test harness or even understanding what the code does.
 Some SPs ran into hundreds of lines of T-SQL code with very intricate business logic.
 It wouldn't take much to break that.

 **Our goal was to devise a robust refactoring process** that can be tested on a small subset of code and then applied to the entire codebase with minimal risk of breaking anything.

-## Step 1: Code analysis
+## Step 1: *code analysis*

 The target for our search was multipart object names in SQL statements.
 We used two different search methods: